Ready to build a full-stack influencer program?

 Contents

 Back in the day, “seeding” meant sowing your farmland with seeds and waiting for crops to grow.
 Seeding gave you food to eat.
-Modern day “seeding” in influencer marketing may do the same for you, if done correctly.
-In this post, I intend to give you the right formulae and frameworks you need to maximise the chances of making seeding work for your brand.
+Modern day “seeding” in influencer marketing may do the same for you(which we call seeding marketing or brand seeding), if done correctly.

 Grab a cup of your favourite drink and let’s dive in.

-Creator seeding is a bit different from the original seeding, but the outcome is the same.
+Influencer seeding is a bit different from the original seeding, but the outcome is the same.

-"Influencer product seeding is an excellent way to start building up a strong group of friends of the brand.
-Nowadays it is important to know that product seeding is about working with nano and micro influencers.
-If a creator is very interested in your brand and presents your product to their followers for free, you can add them to a friends-of-the-brand list, invite them to events and send them new products, share special offers and treat them well.
-This shows you, which influencer might be interested in a long-term paid partnership in the future."
+Influencer product seeding is an excellent way to start building up a strong group of friends of the brand.
+Nowadays it is important to know that influencer seeding is about working with nano and micro influencers.
+If an influencer is very interested in your brand and presents your product to their followers for free, you can add them to a friends-of-the-brand list, invite them to events and send them new products, share special offers and treat them well.
+This shows you, which influencer might be interested in a long-term paid partnership in the future.

 Of course, you can diversify later but start with your 3-5 core hashtags and exhaust that list first.

 Understand that the goal of your email is NOT to get them to post about you.
 The goal of your email is to begin speaking to them and explore a mutually beneficial relationship.
 The best way to do this is by starting with a give-first email approach.
-Taking a seeding approach makes this easier for you as the whole strategy relies on giving product first.
+Taking an influencer seeding approach makes this easier for you as the whole strategy relies on giving product first.

-Here’s a helpful template for seeding.
+Here’s a helpful template for influencer seeding.

 Hey {{first_name}}, I've been following you for a bit and really like your content.
 Loved the recent post about {{recent_post}}.